Pinna3/chartposting_stocktwits_bot/README.md

 2) Scan that list throughout the day for entries
 3) Print and save chart in folder
 4) Publish chart to stocktwits and twitter with related tickers and description

+Next steps:
+1) Build in auto entry scanner... calbrate for 12 signals a year if possible
+2) Append sector to super strong uptrend list.